zhumingpassional/RLSolver/README.md

 - We use __vmap__ (one GPU) or __pmap__ (multiple GPUs) to push the map into PyTorch operations, effectively vectorizing those operations.

-For example, we calculate the objective values of states over all parallel environments with the following codes:
+For example, we calculate the objective values of states over all parallel environments by using the following codes:
 ```
 from torch import vmap
 batched_obj = vmap(objective)